Blockchains/mStable-tech-challenges/full-stack/README.md

 We really like to see clean interfaces and well written solutions built with modern tech in mind.

-**Like the real world better?** Feel free to innovate on top of the mStable-savings contract or mStable-earn, integrating with and capitalising on one of the many other DeFi protocols or tool sets out there.
+**Like the real world better?** Feel free to innovate with `MINT`, `SAVE`, `SWAP` or `EARN`.. building something on top or potentially integrating with one of the many other DeFi protocols, tools or platforms out there

 # Task